-Martijn Bregman has more than seven years of continuous experience in numerical modeling of hydrodynamics, sediment transport, and morphology in coastal and riverine systems.
-He has contributed to numerous studies evaluating coastal protection and restoration projects, environmental impacts, and resilience initiatives.
-His work includes research on landscape evolution, sediment management, flood risk and impacts, and environmental dynamics.
-Bregman developed and automated several cross-disciplinary and probabilistic modeling frameworks, involving extensive series of simulations within high-performance computing environments.
+Martijn Bregman has over seven years of experience in numerical modeling of hydrodynamics, sediment transport, and morphology in coastal, deltaic, and riverine systems.
+He has contributed to a wide range of studies evaluating coastal protection and restoration projects, ecosystem impacts, and resilience initiatives.
+His research spans landscape evolution, sediment management, vegetation-hydrodynamic interactions, broader environmental dynamics, and flood risk assessment.
+Bregman has developed and automated cross-disciplinary, probabilistic modeling frameworks that run large ensembles of simulations in high-performance computing environments.
 He is a subject matter expert in the Delft3D 4 (structured grid), Delft3D FM (unstructured grid), and SFINCS modeling suites.
-Additionally, he is proficient in several other modeling software packages, including HEC-RAS.
+He is also proficient in additional modeling tools such as HEC-RAS.

 Projects